samuelharo97/DEVinHouse-Projeto-III/README.md

 ## Configs

-To run the project, it is necessary to create the .env file in the project root, and add your google API key
+To run the project, it is necessary to create the .env file in the project root, and add your google-directions API key

 ```
 API_KEY='your-api-key'